 Australian 5G Innovation Initiative

+As part of the Job Maker Digital Plan announced on 29 September 2020, the Australian Government allocated $22.1 million over three years from 2020-21 to deliver the Australian 5G Innovation Initiative (the Initiative).
 The next generation of mobile technology, 5G, offers higher speeds and reliability, lower latency, and supports a much higher number of connections.
-As well as improving mobile services for consumers, the technology can support novel industrial applications that can improve innovation, productivity, and Australia’s international competitiveness.
-For instance, 5G supports autonomous farm machinery, networks of sensors to monitor crops and environmental conditions, and automated vehicles in the transport sector.
+As well as enhancing mobile services for consumers, the technology can support novel industrial applications that can improve innovation, productivity, and Australia’s international competitiveness.
+5G has a range of potential applications, including for autonomous farm machinery, networks of sensors to monitor crops and environmental conditions, and automated vehicles in the transport sector.

 Improved Spectrum Management

-The Government will also invest $5.3 million over two years from 2020-21 on an updated and simplified digital licence system.
+The Government is also investing $5.3 million over two years from 2020-21 under the Job Maker Digital Business Plan on an updated and simplified digital licence system.
 Thousands of businesses, including many in regional Australia, rely on access to spectrum to support their operations, for example, to communicate with a helicopter mustering cattle, two-way communications running reef and rainforest tours, and in infrastructure such as remote irrigation systems or managing a grain silo.
 An updated licence system will make it easier for businesses to apply for and maintain radio communications licences.

 Keeping Australians Safe Online